Allah: Islamic period

-In contrast with pre-Islamic Arabian polytheism, as stated by Gerhard Böwering, God in Islam does not have associates and companions, nor is there any kinship between God and jinn.
-Pre Islamic Arabs believed in a blind, powerful, unstoppable and insensible fate over which man had no control.
-This was replaced with the Islamic belief of a powerful yet benevolent and merciful God's control over man's life.
-According to Francis Edward Peters, "The Qur'ān insists, Muslims believe, and historians affirm that Muhammad and his followers worship the same God as the Jews.
+Early Islam

+The worship of Allah, to the exclusion of all other deities, is the fundamental tenet of Islam, encapsulated in the testimony La ilaha illa Allah.
+The Quranic discourse with pagan Arabs did not aim to prove Allah's existence, but rather to purge it of polytheistic accretions, reinforcing this core monotheism.
+Quran frames the worship of Allah as the shared mission of all prophets—including Abraham, Moses, and Jesus—and invites the People of the Book to unite under this common word.

+"The Qur'ān insists that Muhammad and his followers worship the same God as the Jews.
 The Qur'an's Allah is the same Creator God who covenanted with Abraham".
-Peters states that the Qur'an portrays Allah as both more powerful and more remote than Yahweh, and as a universal deity, unlike Yahweh who closely follows Israelites.
+Francis Edward Peters states that the Qur'an portrays Allah as both more powerful and more remote than Yahweh, and as a universal deity, unlike Yahweh who closely follows Israelites.
 Since the first centuries of Islam, Arabic-speaking commentators of Jewish, Christian, and Islamic faith used the term Allah as a generic term for the supreme being.
 Saadia Gaon used the term Allah interchangeably with the term ʾĔlōhīm.
 Theodore Abu Qurrah translates theos as Allah in his Bible, as in John 1:1 "the Word was with Allah".
 Muslim commentators likewise used the term Allah for the Biblical concept of God.
-Ibn Qutayba writes "You cannot serve both Allah and Mammon.".
+Ibn Qutayba writes "You cannot serve both Allah and Mammon."
 However, Muslim translators of the Middle East, North Africa, and Asia rarely translated the Tetragrammaton, referring to the supreme being in Israelite tradition, as Allah.
 Instead, most commentators either translated Yahweh as either yahwah or rabb, the latter corresponding to the Jewish custom to refer to Yahweh as Adonai.

-Most Qur'an commentators, including al-Tabari (d.
-923), al-Zamakhshari (d.
-1143/44), and al-Razi (d.
-1209), regard Allah to be a proper noun.
-While other names of God in Islam denote attributes or adjectives, the term Allah specifically refers to his essence as his real name (ism'alam li-dhatih).
-The other names are known as the 99 Names of Allah (ALA lit. meaning: 'the best names' or 'the most beautiful names') and considered attributes, each of which represents a distinct characteristic of Allah.
-All these names refer to Allah, the supreme and all-comprehensive divine name.
-Among the 99 names of God, the most famous and most frequent of these names are "the Merciful" (ar-Raḥmān) and "the Compassionate" (ALA), including the previously mentioned above al-Aḥad ("the One, the Indivisible") and al-Wāḥid ("the Unique, the Single").